GianRothfuchs/blockchain/Ethereum_SmartContracts/SmartContracts.md

 				   }
 Use the modifier in the function like this: function register(address toVoter) public onlyBy(chairperson) {// code}
+An in-function implementation of this check would be something like: if (msg.sender == _account) {return;}
 * Assert declaration can also handle errors at the end of a function execution and can also be combined with the revert clause.

 ## Week 3: Development
+* Events.
+The main difference to a function calls, the information of the event is pushed to client applications.
+The client can listen to pushed events by using listener code.
+This is vital for the development of decentralised Apps (dApps).
+* revert txn